⏳ 28 min read · Last updated: August 2026

 ☘️ Mint: The Easiest Hydroponic Herb You Can Grow Indoors

-Mint is the herb I recommend to anyone who has killed a plant before and lost confidence.
-It tolerates pH swings, inconsistent watering, low light, and heavy harvesting.
-The challenge with mint is not keeping it alive.
+Mint is what I recommend to anyone who has killed a plant before and lost confidence.
+It tolerates pH swings, inconsistent watering, low light, and heavy harvesting too.
+So the challenge with mint is not keeping it alive.
 It is keeping it from taking over everything around it.

 🫙 Why the Kratky Method Works Best for Mint

-A passive Kratky setup is the ideal environment for mint.
+A passive Kratky setup is the ideal environment for mint, then.
 It requires nothing more than a dark jar, a net cup, a rockwool cube, and nutrient solution.
-The roots fill the jar quickly, which in a pump-based system would clog the intake and disrupt flow.
+The roots fill the jar quickly, which in a pump-based system would clog the intake.
 In a Kratky jar, however, there is no pump to clog.
 The roots hang freely in the solution and the plant thrives.
+For the full comparison, see DWC vs Kratky for apartment beginners.

 The one rule with Kratky mint is the air gap.
 As the plant consumes the nutrient solution, the water level drops and leaves a space between the water surface and the bottom of the net cup.
-This gap is where the roots absorb oxygen.
-When you top off the jar, never fill it all the way back to the net cup.
-Leave at least one inch of air gap.
-Filling to the top drowns the roots and causes rot within days.
+That gap is where the roots absorb oxygen.
+So when you top off the jar, never fill it all the way back to the net cup.
+Leave 1 to 2 inches of air gap, because filling to the top drowns the roots and causes rot within days.

 A few other things worth knowing for Kratky mint: